Ursego/JiGit/_______ReadMe_______.txt

 REMARKS:
 ##################################################################################################################################

-Run the commands in PowerShell, NOT in Windows Command Prompt.

-There should be no spaces in the CSVs since spaces delimit parameters.

 If your project has a most frequently used ticket prefix (such as "ABCD-"), store it in the DEFAULT_TICKET_PREFIX constant.
 It will be added automatically if you provide only the digits part of the ticket number ("12345" => "ABCD-12345").

+There should be no spaces in the CSVs since spaces delimit parameters.

 All the parameters (excluding the backport releases parameter to 'b') are mandatory.